-Doctors classify tension-type headaches as either episodic or chronic based on how frequently they occur:
+Tension-type headaches are classified as either episodic or chronic based on how frequently they occur:

 - Chronic headaches occur on more than 15 days per month.
-In about 25% of patients, episodic-type headaches evolve into chronic tension-type headaches.
+About 25% of the time, episodic-type headaches evolve into chronic tension-type headaches.

 Chronic daily headaches can begin as tension headaches, migraines, or a combination of these or other headache types.
 Chronic daily headaches are subdivided into two categories:

 - Short-duration headaches, or those lasting fewer than 4 hours.
 The most common short-acting chronic headaches are cluster headaches.